[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 d) 20,000

 The firm of Sonu and Monu earned a profit of ₹3,25,000 during the year ending on 31st March 2019.
 They have decided to donate 10% of this profit to an NGO working for senior citizens.
-Pass the Journal entry
+Pass the Journal entry for distribution of the profit among partners.

 a) Profit and Loss Appropriations A/c Dr 2,92,500